 - Do not use any moisturizers, lotions, or creams in the treated area unless your doctor or nurse tells you to.

-and treatment of cancer can be a very stressful and overwhelming event.
+The diagnosis and treatment of cancer can be a very stressful and overwhelming event.
 You may feel depressed, anxious, confused, afraid, or angry.
 You may have strong feelings about any permanent changes.
 These changes can have an impact on your emotional well-being.
 Help is available for you at any time.
-If you would like counseling
+If you would like counseling, your nurse can give you a referral to see a social worker, psychiatrist, or counselor.

 Also, you may find it comforting to speak with a cancer survivor or caregiver who has been through a similar treatment.
 Through our Patient-to-Patient Support Program, you have the chance to speak with former patients and caregivers.
 To learn more about this program, call (212) 639-5980.